RynJyy/quiz_creator_assignment_9/README.md

 ### Features:
 - Randomized question selection.
-- Colorful pastel buttons.
 - Real-time feedback for correct or wrong answers.
 - Final score display with percentage.
 - Simple exit button.

 ### GUI Preview:
-- Questions displayed in a fun font with a black background.
+- Questions displayed in a formal font with with background.
+- Sleek and minimal design.
-- Real-time feedback like "Correct! 🎉" or "Wrong! 😢".
+- Real-time feedback like "Correct!" or "Wrong!".
 - Final score popup showing total score and percentage.

 ---